Sengakuji Temple – resting place of the 47 ronin

 That hasn’t mattered.
 Everything has become accepted as the truth.

 Who were the good guys, and who were the bad?
-That is something we will probably never know.
+That is something we’ll probably never know.
 For extra reading, read this article from KCP International Japanese Language School.
-It is interesting for students of Japanese history.
+It’s interesting for students of Japanese history.
 Approach it with an open mind.

 Is the temple large?

 No, it’s not.
-It’s much smaller than both Sensoji and Meiji Shrine.
+It’s tiny compared to Sensoji and Meiji Shrine.

 Is photography allowed at Sengakuji Temple?

-There are no problems with photography.
-No one will stop you or ask questions, provided you don’t annoy anyone.
-It’s only the museums where cameras aren’t allowed.
+Yes, it is.
+No one will stop you or ask questions.
+It’s the museums where cameras aren’t allowed.

 47 Ronin FAQ

 • Was there a half-breed in the 47 Ronin?
-Not like in the movie.
+No there wasn’t.

 • Is the 47 Ronin a true story?
 Yes, it is.
 But many of the facts aren’t exactly known.